 According to some estimates, as much as 15 percent of the population has RLS.
 Most have symptoms that are mild and can be managed with self-care and better sleep habits.
 For more severe cases, medications may help.
 More women are affected than men.
-RLS is more common in people with anemia, kidney problems, and during pregnancy.
+RLS is more common in people with anemia or kidney problems and who are pregnant.

 Restless legs syndrome is a neurological disorder, thought to be related to the activity of dopamine, a chemical that carries messages in the central nervous system.
 RLS can also be caused by other conditions, such as peripheral neuropathy or diabetes.
 Iron deficiency can cause RLS or make it worse.